For daily wit & wisdom, sign up for the Almanac newsletter.

 What Are the Best Terrarium Plants?

 Most houseplants are tropical and make ideal residents for a terrarium.
 Miniature ferns, peperomias, African violets, and some orchids are all good candidates.
 Many woodland plants and mosses are also right at home under glass.

 The two most important factors to consider when choosing plants for terrariums are their mature size and their ability to tolerate moisture.
-Some plants that grow well in terrariums are:
+Plants that stay small and have a high tolerance for soil moisture and humidity will do best in sealed terrariums.
+Some plants that grow especially well in terrariums are:

-- Carnivorous plants: Venus fly traps, sundews, butterworts, cobra lilies, and tropical pitcher plants are all carnivorous plants that like humidity.
-However, most non-tropical species need to experience a period of colder weather (dormancy) to thrive.
+Carnivorous plants: Venus fly traps, sundews, butterworts, cobra lilies, and tropical pitcher plants are all carnivorous plants that like humidity.
+(However, most non-tropical species need to experience a period of colder weather to thrive.)